TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Related Work

 \section{Related Work}

-This section reviews prior work in five areas relevant to our approach.
+This section reviews prior work in supervised tabular learning.
 We begin with deep learning methods tailored for tabular data, which were applied to a single dataset.
 We then discuss cross-dataset transfer learning techniques that improve generalization by leveraging related datasets.
 Next, we cover the field of TFMs, which aim to generalize across diverse tasks and datasets through large-scale pretraining.
 Finally, we review recent work on applying large language models (LLMs) to tabular data and elaborate on existing AutoML \cite{he_automl_2021} multimodal solutions.
+As we focus on supervised learning, we do not cover self-supervised methods \cite{wang_survey_2024, bahri_scarf_2021} and their downstream applications.

 \paragraph{Deep Learning on a Single Tabular Dataset}